Admissions 2026/2027 have started!

 If you are awaiting your certificate, please inform the Admissions Office.

-• You can find information about possible accommodation options by clicking on the link.
-(Here you can read about StudentDepot, Pepehausing, etc.)
+• You can find information about possible accommodation options above.

 • For admission to our university, the average score of the certificate is not taken into account.
 You only have to be eligible for admission process in the country of your certificate origin.
 Please be aware that the GPA results may be required for recognition of your high school certificate.

 • Collegium Da Vinci is a private university, so there is no possibility to study for free.
 But at the end of the 1st year, each student can apply for a Rector’s scholarship for high achievements in studies, active student position or sports activities.
-Additional information about scholarships can be found under the link (link to information about scholarships).
+Additional information about scholarships can be found under the link.

 • Students who hold a Polish Card/UKR status may apply for a social scholarship on the same terms as Polish citizens.